Interesting Research Supporting a Content Marketing Strategy

 What now?

 Content Marketing is only going to grow in popularity as business discovers it is an effective and inexpensive marketing strategy.
-Start to think about the how you can increase your social media activity.
+Start to think about how you can increase your social media activity.
 Consider what sort of content would be effective for your organisation.
 A blog is a great place to start.

 Have you had success with content marketing?
 Share your experiences.